Fashad-Ahmed/Fashad-Ahmed/README.md

 **Fashad-Ahmed/Fashad-Ahmed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 - 🔭 I’m currently working on MERN Stack.
-- 🤿 I'm currently learning Data Analytics and AI.
+- 🤿 I'm currently learning Machine Learning.
 - 🎎 We can talk about **Web** **Development** and **AI**, always love to hear and share :)
 - ⚽ I love to play and analyze Football, also a Big fan of History Documentries.
 - 📫 How to reach me: fashad.ahmed20@gmail.com or on  <a href="https://www.linkedin.com/in/fashad-ahmed-siddique-285a79207/" class="button icon search">LinkedIn</a>